mattbatwings/BatPU/README.md

 ### What is this repo?

-This is all the supporting code for the [8-bit computer I made in Minecraft]().
+This is all the supporting code I wrote for the [8-bit computer I made in Minecraft]().

 ## How can I use it?